 Serving mussels: Serve with dipping bread.
 Best is sourdough baguette sliced on the bias and lightly toasted - just enough so they aren't too crumbly and still have a little "chew".
 Serve "family style" in a big bowl with tongs, or serve in individual bowls.
 Have a ready supply of napkins, and a bowl for the shells.

 Save the Leftovers!
-If there is much broth leftover in the pot, do not throw it away!
+Do not throw it away any leftover broth!
 It is pure gold.
-It does have a short shelf life, but if you ladle it (UNFILTERED!) into ziplock bags and squeeze out the air it will be fine in the freezer for weeks.
+It has a short shelf life, but if you ladle it (UNFILTERED!) into ziplock bags and squeeze out the air it will be fine in the freezer for months.
 I use it instead of water when making a packet of shrimp ramen.
 It.
 Is.
 Unbelievable.
 If you have leftover mussels, pop the meat out of the shells and freeze it for later use.
 Maybe for a mussel po' boy with a remoulade?

 Buying mussels: Shop carefully, with an eye on quality as much as price.
 Before I stumbled on Costco mussels I'd had several less-than-satisfying experiences.
-In restaurants, they are stupid expensive for the tiny portions you are served - and often have a strong flavor I don't enjoy.
+In restaurants, they are stupid expensive for the tiny portions you are served - and often have a stronger flavor than I enjoy.
 Purchasing them fresh from seafood counters has also been expensive and with spotty quality.
 When I started seeing PEI (Prince Edward Island) farmed mussels at Costco in 5 lb bags for not much over $2/lb, I gave them a try.
 I'm hooked.
 They are extremely clean, high quality, and well-marked for freshness.
 Each bag is labeled with harvest date, wet stored date, packaged date, and sell-by date.
-Full disclosure, I am not a fan of strong-flavored mussels, but folks used to wild-harvested mussels might find the farmed ones to be bland.